ThuverX/mysims-explorer/README.md

 - Asset map parsing to unhash some file names where possible
 - Built-in logging and debug console

-## Roadmap

-- Add Explorer filtering and search
-- Add icons to the Explorer and main menu bar
-- Add option to find references to the specified asset (see which asset is using which)
-- Port to Linux

 ## Usage

 1. Download the latest version on the [Releases](https://github.com/bottledlactose/mysims-explorer/releases) page